tfuger10/Part-processing/Readme.md

 * [Mesh_Preprocessing_Notebooks/Train-Split-Multiclass-Meshes](Mesh_Preprocessing_Notebooks/Train-Split-Multiclass-Mesh_stl-to-obj.ipynb) contains code which uses a csv file to save meshes (stl) as a different file format (obj) in a new directory according to their classes.
 The second half of the code will further take the meshes in this newly created directory, and split them into folders for train, validation, and test sets of data.

 * Meshes/ folder contains all the meshes used for the dataset.
-The data in this folder can be obtained using the notes in the Reproducibility section below.
+This folder and the contained data can be obtained by downloading the dataset in the Reproducibility instructions below.

  * Meshes/SW_Models/ folder contains all of the original solidworks models that the stl parts were generated from.
 These models are saved in a Solidworks for makers file format.